A shocking revelation // Why it may not be allergies or obsessive licking

-An injury, not allergies is likely to blame
+An injury, not allergies, is likely causing paw licking

 Does your dog lick his or her feet?
-Have you been told that it is allergies?
-Do you find that no matter what you do or what special diet you were recommended by your vet, the problem does not seem to go away?
+Have you been told it's allergies?
+Do you find no matter what you do or what special diet recommended by your vet you feed, the problem doesn't go away?

 © Dr. Peter Dobias, DVM